LGBTQ rights in the United States: Discrimination protections

 The Equality Act, which had been introduced in the United States Congress in February 2021, would have outlawed discrimination based on sexual orientation and gender identity nationwide.
-However, shortly after his inauguration in 2025, President Trump signed an executive order ordering the non-enforcement discrimination laws for gender identity and sexual orientation.
+However, shortly after his inauguration in 2025, Donald Trump signed an executive order ordering the non-enforcement discrimination laws for gender identity and sexual orientation.
 This is despite the Supreme Court ruling in Bostock v Clayton County that stated discrimination of this kind fell under Title VII of the 1964 Civil Rights Act, which outlawed discrimination based on someone's sex.

 Anti-discrimination laws

 U.S. federal law does not explicitly include protections against discrimination on the basis of sexual orientation or gender identity.
 In June 2020, the U.S. Supreme Court ruled that sexual orientation and gender identity are included under "sex" as a prohibited ground of employment discrimination in the Civil Rights Act of 1964.
 The ruling may impact other federal civil rights barring sex discrimination in education, health care, housing, and financial credit.

 Explicit and comprehensive anti-discrimination protections based on sexual orientation and gender identity have been proposed by the United States Congress under the Equality Act, which was passed in the House by a vote of 236–173 on May 17, 2019, but stalled in the Senate.
 The bill was reintroduced by the 119th Congress on April 29, 2025 in both the House of Representatives and in the Senate.

 During the 2024 United States presidential election, The Heritage Foundation, with contributors from the cabinet of Donald Trump, outlined legislation on Project 2025 for a large rollback of LGBTQ rights in the United States, a rollback of same-sex marriage in the US, as well as a rollback on all legal protections on the basis of "gender identity."